Clubs and Leagues: Rec, Fitness, Speed and Dance

 Empire Skate Club of New York

 An inline skating organization formed in early 1997 to replace the defunct NYRSA (see below).
-Empire primarily serves recreational, fitness and speed skaters, with group skates, skate tours, speed training sessions, etc. Empire sponsors NYC's oldest group skate — the Tuesday Night Skate — but its biggest activity is a weekend-long fest (the first full weekend of August) called the Big Apple Roll, with multiple group skates over four days.
+Empire primarily serves recreational, fitness and speed skaters, with group skates, skate tours, speed training sessions, etc. Empire sponsors NYC's oldest group skate — the Tuesday Night Skate — but since about 2005 its biggest activity is a weekend-long fest (the first full weekend of August) called the Big Apple Roll, with multiple group skates over four days.

 Other various Empire group skates may occur on weekends.
 See the group skates page as well as the calendar.